 Photographic images can also be saved as documentation and added to the other measuring protocols.
 It is, consequently, impossible to deliver non-approved goods to a customer, since deliveries can only take place once all SPS checks have achieved an approved result.

 I hope you enjoyed reading this blog article – and perhaps learnt something new!
 Please let me know if there is anything you would like me to explain further, or if you have any questions.
 Just leave a comment in the field below and I will get back to you!
-Naturally, you are also welcome to contact me directly.
+Naturally, you are also welcome to contact us.

 For more updates and blog articles in the field of medical technology, contract manufacturing, product design and development, and more – keep an eye out on our social media channels; Facebook, Twitter and LinkedIn.
 Read our article How to join Elos Medtech on social media.